-Welcome to The Habit of Art by Kelcey Ervick, a free illustrated newsletter about the ups, downs, twists, turns, and life-changing power of making art and telling stories.
-By a writer who draws.
+Welcome to The Habit of Art by Kelcey Ervick, an illustrated newsletter about the ups, downs, twists, turns, and life-changing power of making art and telling stories.
+Created by a writer who draws.
+Here’s where I write and draw:

 I’ve been writing for a lot of years.
 I got a PhD in it.
 I’m a professor of it.
-I’ve published multiple books.
-But a few years ago, I started drawing every day, and it changed everything.
+I’ve published multiple books of literary fiction and nonfiction.
+But several years ago, I started drawing every day, and it changed everything.
 How I look at the world, how I SEE the world, how I think, how I write, how I teach, how I draw.
 It also led to getting an agent and publisher for my graphic memoir.

-I am passionate about writing and drawing these Substack posts, where I share insights, struggles, and creative inspiration based on my work as an author, artist, and professor—and where I am equally inspired by the community.
+I am passionate about writing and drawing these Substack posts, where you’ll get creative inspiration and personal stories based on my work as an author, artist, and professor.

-1. Why it’s so important and radical (and hard!) to make art and tell our stories—and how not to let the “hard” part get in the way.
+Why it’s so important and radical to make art and tell our stories.

-2. How to cultivate a “habit of art”—lessons from my years of daily art-making.
+How to cultivate a “habit of art”—lessons from my years of daily art-making and ongoing work to make meaning and connection through art and words.

 Art sometimes on Instagram.